Is Mercari Legit? Safety Review and Scam Prevention (2026)

 #Filter Sellers Before You Click “Buy”

 Tap the seller name to see ratings, transaction count, and review snippets.
-We only buy from sellers with 50+ sales and 4.6+ ratings unless the item is under $20.
+Stick to sellers with 50+ sales and 4.6+ ratings.

 #Inspect Packages on Delivery Day